alzh9000/cs262-logical-clocks/engineering_notebook.md

 # Day 2: 3-1
 - We basically finished the server code this day.
 There were some issues getting the ordering to work correctly, involving a while True loop that would repeatedly attempt to connect the servers to each other if a connection failed (if, for example, one of the forked processes ran in the wrong order, this would lead to a failed connection).
 - Otherwise, everything went smoothly.
 Compared to the first project, the details here are more well-defined, so there's less need for any rewrites.
-It's also all of our own code, so no need to dive into documentation beyond the pages on Python sockets.
+It's also all of our own code, so no need to dive into documentation beyond the pages on Python sockets and threads.

 # Day 3: 3-2
 - Project is officially finished, besides unit testing.
-Added comments for clarity; otherwise, everything is done.
+For unit testing, we are mostly concerned with making sure the logical clocks work correctly and sync up.

 # Design
 - There are only two interesting parts of the design, involving the ordering of the VMs connections and the message queue.